 Make Sure To Follow Your Cruise’s Instructions About Packing

 Your cruise operator will tell you exactly what you need to bring for kayaking.
 If they don’t tell you, ask them.
-You have limited space in your luggage and weight requirements to meet, so you don’t want to bring things that you don’t need like a wet suit, booties, and other kayaking equipment.
+You have limited space in your luggage and weight requirements to meet, so you don’t want to bring things that you don’t need like a wetsuit, booties, and other kayaking equipment.

 Kayaking in Antarctica was one of the most amazing experiences I’ve ever had in my life.
 I am deeply grateful to have had the opportunity to do so.
-It’s a unique way to experience a unique destination.
+It’s a unique way to experience a once-in-a-lifetime destination.
 If you can do it, I highly recommend that you do.

 Read up on TravelAwaits’ kayaking articles, including: